 The subscription price includes a front-end load, which is added to the net asset value of unit class A (EUR).
-The front-end load shall amount to 3.00% of the unit value for this unit class.
+The front-end load shall amount to 2.50% of the unit value for this unit class.
 The Company may, however, charge a lower front-end load.

-There is no front-end load on unit class R (EUR), i.e. the issue price is equivalent to the net asset value per unit for this unit class to this extent.
+There is no front-end load on unit classes P (EUR), P2 (EUR), R (EUR) and IT2 (EUR), i.e. the subscription price is equivalent in this respect to the net asset value per unit for the respective unit class.